webksde/ddev-vscode-devcontainer-drupal-template/README.md

  1. Clone the the repo to a new empty project directory: `git clone https://github.com/webksde/ddev-vscode-devcontainer-drupal9-template.git my-ddev-project`
  2. Change into the directory: `cd my-ddev-project`
  3. Use `ddev drowl-init` or `ddev drowl-init-from-existing` to start up the environment / start the environment with an existing composer file and database dump.
  4. You are ready to go!
-Use `ddev describe` to check the status of your Project and `ddev code` to run your prepared VSCode IDE!
+Use `ddev describe` to check the status & URL of your Project and `ddev code` to run your prepared VSCode IDE!

 ## Tooling
  - Use `ddev code` to attach VSCode to your running Container.